Arthur Hennessy: Coaching

-As coach at South Sydney he was also the father of the Rabbitoh's own style – introducing the famous "no kick" policy, based on his football creed of Position, Possession, Penetration and Pace.
-His theory was this: If you pass the ball often enough and move forward with supports, the defence must eventually crack and you will score tries.
-Souths lived that creed through glorious eras and for much of the club's life – although the arrival of the limited tackle rule in 1967 inevitably changed the way the game was played.
-He was a man of diverse talents – a football guru who taught rugby (both codes) to a range of teams, at a number of levels: Souths, Saint Ignatius' College, Riverview, Waverley College, The King's School – as well as Country, State and Australia's national representative sides.
+As coach at South Sydney he was also the father of the Rabbitoh's own style – introducing the "no kick" policy, based on his football creed of Position, Possession, Penetration and Pace.
+His theory can be summarized as; If you pass the ball often enough and move forward with supports, the defence must eventually crack and you will score tries.
+Souths lived that creed through much of the club's life – although the arrival of the limited tackle rule in 1967 inevitably changed the way the game was played.
+He taught rugby (both codes) to a range of teams, at a number of levels: Souths, Saint Ignatius' College, Riverview, Waverley College, The King's School – as well as Country, State and Australia's national representative sides.
 He also taught boxing, and for a time was manager of the Australian lightweight champion Sid Godfrey.

 In 1913 he coached a New South Wales side on a tour of New Zealand and was ahead of his time in introducing a steak-only protein diet on match days.
 Hennessy was awarded Life Membership of the New South Wales Rugby League in 1914.
 Hennessy was South Sydney's coach for the 1918 NSWRFL season.

 Hennessy joined the 1929–30 Kangaroo tour of Great Britain as coach-masseur of the Australians, who due to Chimpy Busch's controversial 'no-try' at Swinton, were unlucky not to bring home the Ashes.

 In 1930 he served as the coach of New Zealand in their tour of Australia.

 Hennessy was South Sydney's coach for the 1946 NSWRFL season.